-ACKR1/Duffy associated neutropenia (ADAN)
+ACKR1/Duffy associated neutropenia (ADAN) (Limbus 2025/bjh 2025)

 Intro

-Not associated with increased risk of infection
+Asymptomatic finding, not associated with increased risk of infection

-Historically referred to as Benign Ethnic Neutropenia (BEN)
+(Historically referred to as Benign Ethnic Neutropenia (BEN))

 ACKR1 (Atypical Chemokine Receptor 1) gene codes for the Duffy blood group